Amalie Rothschild

-Amalie Rothschild (1916–2001) was an American artist who lived and worked within the art community of Baltimore, Maryland.
-An accomplished painter and sculptor, she was also an art teacher, philanthropist, patron, and cultural advocate.
-Over the course of a long career, she made oil and acrylic paintings as well as drawings, watercolors, and other paper works.
-She also sculpted using found objects, Plexiglas, metals, and particleboard.
-Originally working in a realist style, she became well known for geometric abstractions based on figurative subjects.
-In 1993 a critic described this approach as "[walking] a tightrope between the abstract and the representational with a suggestion of three-dimensional depth."
+Amalie Rothschild (January 1, 1916 – November 4, 2001) was an American artist who lived and worked within the art community of Baltimore, Maryland.
+A painter and sculptor, she was also an art teacher and philanthropist.
+She made oil and acrylic paintings as well as drawings, watercolors, and other paper works.
+She sculpted using found objects, Plexiglas, metals, and particleboard.
+Originally working in a realist style, she became known for geometric abstractions based on figurative subjects.
+In 1993, a critic described this approach as "[walking] a tightrope between the abstract and the representational with a suggestion of three-dimensional depth."
 Rothschild was by choice a regional artist.
 Although she occasionally exhibited elsewhere, she did not actively promote her career outside a mid-Atlantic region centered on Baltimore.
-Thus, in 1997 a critic wrote, "Amalie Rothschild is a fixture and ornament of the Baltimore art world."
-At the time of her death a critic gave this career summary: "She was one of the leading artists of her time in this area.
-Her work is thoroughly modern and related to geometric abstraction, but without losing the figure.
-It has emotional reserve, often contains a hint of humor and at times recalls the childlike sagacity of the great Paul Klee."